-SSL or Secured Socket Layer is an internet security protocol with the encryption-based technique.
-It was first developed by Netscape in the mid-1990s, the main purpose of this was to ensure privacy, data integrity, and authentication in communications through the internet.
+SSL or Secured Socket Layer is an internet security protocol with an encryption-based technique.
+It was first developed by Netscape in the mid-1990s, the main purpose of this was to ensure privacy, data integrity, and authentication in communications through the Internet.

-TLS or Transport Layer Security, the descendent of the SSL, have provided security and encryption, because of which all the modern internet commerce and communications are possible.
-It provides continuous updates to keep the pace or an eye to the sophisticated attacker.
+TLS or Transport Layer Security, the descendent of the SSL, has provided security and encryption, because of which all modern internet commerce and communications are possible.
+It provides continuous updates to keep pace or an eye on the sophisticated attacker.

-These two protocols are used for establishing encrypted and authenticated links between the computer networks.
+These two protocols are used for establishing encrypted and authenticated links between computer networks.

 What is the difference between TLS and SSL?

 The difference between this TLS protocol and SSL 3.0 is not dramatic.
 The name of both TLS and SSL are different because it signifies a change in ownership.
 Thus, it’s not the case that there is a difference between TLS and SSL, they two just form a continuously updated series of protocols and often are called together as SSL/TLS.
 The next version of SSL was released in 1999, and it was standardized by the Internet Engineering Task Force (IETF) and was named TLS or Transport Layer Security.